Victoria Gardens in Fremont, CA

 Cons

-• pro The apartment complex is very old, even though it pretends to be brand new.
+• pro The complex is very old.

-• pro The popcorn ceilings are unsightly.
+• pro The popcorn ceilings are small.

 • pro Parking is limited.